VeritasSoftware/ts.validator/README.md

             .NotNull(m => m.ExpiryDate, "Should not be null", "CreditCard.ExpiryDate.Null")
             .If(m => m.Name != null && m.ExpiryDate != null, validator => validator
                                                         .NotEmpty(m => m.Name, "Should not be empty", "CreditCard.Name.Empty")
-                                                        .CreditCard(m => m.Number, "Should not be invalid", "CreditCard.Number.Invalid")
+                                                        .IsCreditCard(m => m.Number, "Should not be invalid", "CreditCard.Number.Invalid")
                                                         .IsDateOnOrAfter(m => m.ExpiryDate, new Date(), "Should be on or after today's date", "CreditCard.ExpiryDate.Invalid")
                                                     .ToResult())
         .ToResult();